 Add Self-hosted Service Plugin Extensions with the SDK

-Add a service plugin (formerly SPI) extension to your app in the Wix Dev Center to extend the functionality of a Wix site.
+Add a service plugin (formerly SPI) extension to your app in your app's dashboard to extend the functionality of a Wix site.

 With service plugins, your app can: